 HEARD - HEARD’s mission is to promote equal access to the justice and legal system for deaf defendants, detainees, prisoners, and returned citizens.
-HEARD created and maintains the only database of deaf and deaf-blind prisoners and is the only organization that focuses on correcting and preventing wrongful conviction of deaf people.

 Protection and Advocacy Systems (P&As) are dedicated to the ongoing fight for the personal and civil rights of individuals with disabilities (including those incarcerated in prisons, institutions and nursing homes).
 P&As work at the state level to protect individuals with disabilities.
 There are 57 P&As in the United States and its territories.

 Bazelon Center for Mental Health Law - fighting discrimination against, and segregation of, people with mental disabilities.
 The Bazelon Center accomplishes its goals through a unique combination of litigation, public policy advocacy, coalition building and leadership, public education, media outreach and technical assistance.

 AMPLIFYING VOICES OF INMATES WITH DISABILITIES (AVID) Project of Disability Rights Washington